Carequality/CEQSubscription/fsh/ig-data/input/pagecontent/6_Notification_Triggers.md

 #### Discharge
 Push Notification Implementers should use the same criteria for the Discharge trigger that they use for meaningful use reporting.  (i.e., patient's status is changed to "discharged").
 Notes, such as Against Medical Advice, are included in or attached to the resulting Encounter Resource.

-The canonical url for this event is http://www.carequality.net/CEQTopic/discharge
+The canonical URL for this event is http://www.carequality.net/CEQTopic/discharge

 #### Referrals
 Only applies to Secondary Referrals (i.e., referrals not made by the Notification Recipient).
 Internal consults are not included.

-The canonical url for this event is http://www.carequality.net/CEQTopic/referred
+The canonical URL for this event is http://www.carequality.net/CEQTopic/referred

 #### Transfer
 Transfer Type 1: When a transfer is ordered to any external (any location that would not trigger an internal Admit notification) location.
 For example